-Planning a trip to Fraser Island and looking to find the must do’s, great photograph spots, awesome swimming holes and beautiful, hidden destinations?
-Then look no further, here’s my guide of 26 Things to do on Fraser Island.
+Planning a trip to K’gari (Fraser Island) and looking to find the must-do’s, great photograph spots, awesome swimming holes and beautiful, hidden destinations?
+Then look no further, here’s my guide of 26 Things to do on K’gari (Fraser Island).
 (Note: these are in no particular order)

 1. Visit Lake McKenzie